home-assistant/home-assistant.io/source/_includes/installation/operating_system.md

 <div class='note'>
 <b>Prerequisites</b>

-This guide assumes that you have a dedicated generic x86 PC (typically an Intel or AMD based system) available to run exclusively Home Assistant OS.
+This guide assumes that you have a dedicated generic x86 PC (typically an Intel or AMD-based system) available to exclusively run Home Assistant Operating System.
 The system must be 64-bit capable and able to boot using UEFI.
 Pretty much all systems produced in the last 10 years support the UEFI boot mode.
 </div>

 ### Configure the BIOS

 To boot Home Assistant OS the BIOS needs to have UEFI boot mode enabled and Secure Boot disabled.
-This following screenshots are from a 7th generation Intel NUC system.
+The following screenshots are from a 7th generation Intel NUC system.
 The BIOS menu will likely look different on your systems.
 However, the options should still be present and named similarly.

 1. Enter the BIOS using the can enter using the `F2` key (on some systems this might be `Del`, `F1` or `F10`).
 ![Enter BIOS using F2, Del, F1 or F10 key](/images/installation/intel-nuc-enter-bios.jpg)